huddeldaddel/breakout-go/README.md

 ### Project Structure

-Breakout-GO is beeing developed in C++ using Microsoft Visual Studio 2019 and the Arduino IDE.
-The project therefor has a project structure that allows you to use both IDEs in parallel:
+Breakout-GO is being developed in C++ using Microsoft Visual Studio 2019 and the Arduino IDE.
+The project therefore has a project structure that allows you to use both IDEs in parallel:

 ![Picture of an ODROID-GO showing text](/Documentation/breakout-project-structure.png "ODROID-GO running a demo application")